skellis46/slipbox/improvisation and the threshold of the self.md

 Second, it enables disclosure.
 What matters is what shows up under those conditions, often unpredictably, and often only retrospectively recognisable.
 These disclosures are experiential, relational and situational.
-They are not "generated" in the sense of being produced on demand, nor do they pre-exist as stable objects waiting to be collected.
+They are not 'generated' in the sense of being produced on demand, nor do they pre-exist as stable objects waiting to be collected.

 So the claim rejects a narrow research logic in which practice is valuable only insofar as it yields codifiable data.
 Instead, practice functions more like an experimental ecology: it creates the possibility for thresholds, shifts or recognitions to occur, which can then be articulated, reflected on or analysed after the fact.